-The IRS is no longer supplying libraries with the full range of printed tax products, only forms and booklets for the 1040 series- currently no locations have received anything except maybe a Publication 17 reference copy and the IRS has stated products will be sent out later than normal (as of 1/17/18).
-We do not expect any additional forms to arrive until after January.
-The state of Minnesota does not send out anything to libraries.
+The IRS is no longer supplying libraries with the full range of printed tax products, only forms and booklets for the 1040 series.
+Library locations have the full range of 1040 forms and booklets, 1040 A forms and booklets, and 1040 EZ forms and booklets we will be receiving, including the reproducible forms (3/6/18).
+The state of Minnesota does not send out anything to libraries, you have to call the state for them or print them (information below).
 Many tax forms and documents can be printed at the library for $.15 per black and white page.
 Please note that this year's filing deadline is April 17.

 - If you're looking for tax tables, they're in Publication 17.

 - To request IRS forms by mail, call 1-800-829-3676 from 7 am- 10 pm, Monday to Friday.